What India Becoming the World's Most Populous Country Means

 With that demographic profile, India has the conditions to reap a demographic dividend—a boost in economic growth from higher proportions of people of working age—if the right government policies are in place, such as investments in human capital.
 As in China, India’s leaders saw slower population growth as a prerequisite for economic development.
 Unlike China, however, India has not made the same investments in human capital in order to achieve those goals.
 Literacy, particularly for women, and education trail and the country needs to step up investments in health, as shown by its high infant mortality rate.
 Altogether, this means India needs to make serious investments if it is to maximize a demographic dividend.

 And India needs to hurry.
 Western states saw fertility decline because of economic development; India’s declines came from family planning programs.
 That means the pace of demographic change has been faster, and the window of opportunity in which India has to reap its demographic dividend is shorter.
-It took 75 years for the 60-plus population to grow from 15 percent to 30 percent in Western Europe.
+It will have taken 75 years for the 60-plus population to grow from 15 percent to 30 percent in Western Europe.
 The same shift will take India only 34 years.

 India is still relatively rural, although Indian cities are steadily growing.
 Delhi has been one of the world’s fastest growing cities, but on the whole India’s urbanization has lagged compared to what is expected given India’s global prominence.
 The United Nations places India’s urbanization at only 33 percent—China’s urbanization, in contrast, is 65 percent.
 Urbanization has historically been a key indicator of economic potential because it concentrates services, ideas, and jobs, so India’s low urbanization places a ceiling on their economic growth.
 Using recent urban data, one spatial modeling study projected five key Indian cities to grow an average of 1.5 to 2 times in the next decade.
 India’s National Commission on Population expects to reach over 38 percent by the middle of next decade, but that is still quite low.
 So, India has high urban growth potential, but is far behind the curve.